HomeMy WebLinkAbout06/12/84 MINUTESw �

 is to get prompt reimbursement of all of the funds from

-UMTA, the State or Community Block Grant Funds.
+ULMTA, the State or Community Block Grant Funds,.

 Memorandum from City Manager Gregory T. Meyer dated